Kim Kardashian Says That Husband Kanye West Smells ‘Rich’ And Like ‘Money’

 Most recently, Kim and her sisters took to the People’s Choice Awards stage where they accepted an award for Best Reality Show of 2018.
 The award was presented to Kim Kardashian-West, Kris Jenner, Kourtney Kardashian, Khloé Kardashian, and Kendall Jenner by their good friend Chrissy Teigen.

 As the Inquisitr reported, the famous family took time to talk about the rough week that their area had with both the Borderline Bar shooting in Thousand Oaks as well as the devastating wildfires that have destroyed so many homes and taken so many lives.
-She said that their hearts are broken over all of the tragedies but also went on to thank first responders for al of their courageous efforts.
+She said that their hearts are broken over all of the tragedies but also went on to thank first responders for all of their courageous efforts.

 “As horrible as this has been, it’s been amazing to see the resilient spirit of everyone involved, and the heroism of those risking their lives on the front lines,” she said.
 “Action is necessary, so anything we can do to help, as simple as donating to the many organization that are collecting supplies, no form of help is too small.
 Our country is stronger when we come together and we cannot face devastation alone.
 We must continue to reach out and help each other during these trying times.”